TheBighi/TheBighi/README.md

 ### 🔬 PRism

-> An engineering intelligence platform that analyzes pull requests to surface code risks, assess test impact, and help reviewers focus on what matters.
+> An engineering intelligence platform that analyzes pull requests by combining static analysis, test-impact evidence, and AI to surface potential code risks, explain their significance, and help reviewers focus on the changes that matter most.

 [⌘ Source](https://github.com/TheBighi/PRism)